-5. Apply Even If You Don’t Meet Every Qualification
+5. Apply Even if You Don’t Meet Every Qualification

 Now, there are usually required and desired qualifications within a job posting.
 That doesn’t mean you need to check off each criterion before applying, though.
 Above all, you should focus on the required skills because that’s what matters most to the employer.
-Having any of the desired requirements are additional measures of merit which will bolster your application.
+Having any of the desired requirements are additional measures of merit that will bolster your application.

 It’s not impossible to get hired even if you don’t meet all of the job posting requirements.
 It’s a good idea to reach out to a recruiter or hiring manager before you apply for a job like that, however.
 You don’t want to waste an employer’s time or your own.

 Cybersecurity is so exciting right now in part because there is a shortage of people with the necessary skills for the jobs companies need to fill.
 But that said, specific jobs will be competitive.
 You’re going to want to apply for numerous positions.
 And reaching for positions that don’t entirely match up with your current skill is an important strategy.